huriyilmaz/visualstudio-docs.tr-tr/docs/debugger/quickstart-debug-html-and-css.md

     </div>
     ```

-5. Default.css açın ve aşağıdaki CSS ekleyin:
+5. Default. css ' yi açın ve aşağıdaki CSS 'yi ekleyin:

     ```css
     #fView {